Transia-RnD/XRPLSwift/README.md

 ## WebSocket Support

 WebSockets are only supported on Apple platforms through URLSessionWebSocketTask.
-On Linux XRPLedger.ws is unavailable.
+On Linux Ledger.ws is unavailable.
 Support for Linux will be possible with the availability of a WebSocket client library.

 More functionality to come.